virtio-win/kvm-guest-drivers-windows/Tools/debug/README.md

 3. **Output:**
    - A folder named `SystemInfo_YYYY-MM-DD_HH-MM-SS` will be created in the script's directory.
-   - This folder contains the collected data files.
+   - This folder contains the collected data folders:
+      - A foler named `Log_folder_YYYY-MM-DD_HH-MM-SS` will be created for log data.
+      - A ZIP archive named `Log_folder_YYYY-MM-DD_HH-MM-SS.zip` will also be created correspondingly.
+      - A foler named `Dump_folder_YYYY-MM-DD_HH-MM-SS` will be created for dump files if add param `-IncludeSensitiveData`.
-   - A ZIP archive named `SystemInfo_YYYY-MM-DD_HH-MM-SS.zip` will also be created.
+      - A ZIP archive named `Dump_folder_YYYY-MM-DD_HH-MM-SS.zip` will also be created correspondingly.

 ## Data Collected